systemits/angular-styleguide/README.md

 ## i18n

+### Using Angular Translate
 ###### [Style [Y421](#style-y421)]

-  - Use Angular Translate to do the translation service to you.
+  - Use [Angular Translate](https://angular-translate.github.io/) to do the translation service to you.

   - Use the angular translate filter only when you need to translate a parameter value.